Andyyyyyy/discordbot/README.md

 !wiki <term>
 ----------------
 Admin commands:
-!setmemechannel - turns hourly posts on and sets the bots 'auto meme' channel (off by default) !resetmemechannel - turns hourly posts off (why) !shoutback - turns 'shoutback' on/off (on by default)
+!dumpemoji - dumps all server emoji to a zip file !setmemechannel - turns hourly posts on and sets the bots 'auto meme' channel (off by default) !resetmemechannel - turns hourly posts off (why) !shoutback - turns 'shoutback' on/off (on by default)